mskasal/challenge-sepet/README.md

 - I did not think about browser compatibility.
 I used Chrome for development and debugging.
 Custom components could not work as expected on other browsers
 - I did not write any test. (maybe later, I need a good way to test custom components).
+- I could create a EventEmitter singleton for communication between Components however, native event emitter can deal with such a small app.

 #### What did I assume?